NASA-PDS/pdsen-corral/README.md

 Most of these steps are implemented by the [pds-github-util](https://github.com/NASA-PDS/pds-github-util) library in [github actions](https://github.com/features/actions).

+The component needs a secret 'ADMIN_GITHUB_TOKEN' which value is a github personal access token allowed to push to pdsen-corral.

 #### Examples

 See examples of continuous integration implementation.
 Use them to initiate new repository: